Fulton Summer Academy

 Will I be notified if I am not accepted to camp?

 Yes.
-All applicants are notified of either acceptance, waitlist status, or rejection once the application review process is completed in March/April 2025.
+All applicants are notified of either acceptance, waitlist status, or rejection once the application review process is completed in April 2026.

 Who is eligible to attend Fulton Summer Academy Programs?